drPinzonISAK/CS2022/README.md

 ![](https://github.com/drPinzonISAK/CS2020/blob/master/successImage.jpg)
 To succeed in this course you should:

-1. Routinely read the material before class time.
-This will allow you to ask and participate.
+1. Routinely read the material before class.
+This will allow you to ask questions and participate.
-1. Practice your Computational Thinking Skills by solving the programing challenges.
+1. Practice your Computational Thinking Skills by solving the programming challenges.
 Go beyond the exercises assigned and develop mastery.
-1. Complete the assignments.
+1. Complete the assignments and deadlines.

 ## 2. The Syllabus